September 13, 2024

 From Old Salem to Reynolda, come along as we explore five of the city's most haunted historical sites.

 By day, Old Salem Museums & Gardens is one of America’s most authentic and immersive living-history museums.
-Costumed interpreters, working trade shops, and meticulously restored 18th- and 19th-century buildings bring to life the daily rhythms of the city’s first settlers—the humble, hard-working Moravians who arrived in 1766 seeking religious freedom.
-Known for their careful record-keeping, the Moravians chronicled nearly every aspect of community life.
+Costumed interpreters, working trade shops, and meticulously restored 18th- and 19th-century buildings capture the daily rhythms of the city’s first settlers—the humble, hard-working Moravians who arrived in 1766 seeking religious freedom.
+Famous for their meticulous record-keeping, the Moravians chronicled nearly every facet of community life—and even, at times, the afterlife.
+A few of those centuries-old tales still send a shiver through today’s visitors.

 The Talking Corpse